GAA-UAM/GBNN/README.md

 - [scikit-learn](https://scikit-learn.org/stable/) - Machine learning in Python

-# Contributing
+# Contributions
-All contributions are welcome.
-You can help this project by creating an issue, reporting an improvement or a bug, forking and creating a pull request to the development branch.
+Contributions to the GBNN are welcome! .
+You can improve this project by creating an issue, reporting an improvement or a bug, forking and creating a pull request to the development branch.
+For more information, check the [contributing guidelines](contributing-guidelines.md).
 <br/>
 The authors and developers involved in the development of the GBNN package can be found in the [contributor](contributors.txt)'s file.